Thailand’s tax information exchange legislation

 The pretty secret Thai bank account

 With respect to banking secrecy and privacy of tax information, Thailand has always and is still a highly attractive jurisdiction.
 Although Thailand signed agreements to join CRS and FATCA, the grade of implementation is weak or none.
-Therefore, a Thai bank account has characteristics which can hardly be found in other jurisdictions, even in offshore locations.
+Therefore, a Thai bank account has characteristics that can hardly be found in other jurisdictions, even in offshore locations.

-Under the OECD’s Common Reporting Standard (CRS) the participating jurisdictions are required to obtain certain information from their financial institutions and automatically exchange that information with other jurisdictions on an annual basis.
+CRS: Under the OECD’s Common Reporting Standard (CRS) the participating jurisdictions are required to obtain certain information from their financial institutions and automatically exchange that information with other jurisdictions on an annual basis.
 The CRS framework sets out

 - the financial account information to be exchanged,